dgraph-io/dgraph-docs/content/deploy/dgraph-administration.md

   }
 }
 ```

+{{% notice "note" %}}
+Since v21.07, the `export` API is asynchronous: instead of returning the requested data,
+it will queue the export task and return a `taskId` immediately.
+Dgraph has a worker thread that runs these tasks in the background one at a time.
+{{% /notice %}}

 {{% notice "warning" %}}By default, this won't work if called from outside the server where the Dgraph Alpha is running.
 You can specify a list or range of whitelisted IP addresses to initiate admin operations like export.
 You can do so using the `--security` superflag's `whitelist` option with the `dgraph alpha` command.
 {{% /notice %}}